Megidd/Hollow/README.md

 * Thickness.
 * Accuracy.

-It employs the signed distance field or SDF to hollow out.
+It employs the signed distance field or SDF under the hood.